 Potential Benefits of Studying Social Amoebas

-There are lots of unanswered questions about the biology of social amoebas and lots of discoveries that need to be clarified.
+Lots of unanswered questions about the biology of social amoebas exist and many discoveries need to be clarified.
 Though researchers are making progress in identifying and understanding the activities in the organisms and their slugs, their knowledge is incomplete.
 It's interesting to discover that such small and apparently simple organisms as social amoebas are not so simple after all.

 Amoebas have eukaryotic cells (ones containing membrane-bound organelles), as we do.
 In addition, we make many of the same chemicals that the amoebas produce.
 Communication via chemicals is important in the human body, as it is between social amoebas.
 Discoveries in the organisms may therefore be helpful to biologists studying human cells, molecules, and genes.
 Learning more about the organisms would be very interesting.
 It would be wonderful if it helped us, too.